abbiehuynh/techtonica-projects/animal-sighting-tracker/README.md

 # Project Name: Animal Sighting Tracker

 **Description:**
 Just spotted the species you've been tracking and need a way to organize each species information?
 Better yet, need a way to track that specific individual you've been following along?
-Will look no further!
+Well look no further!
 This Animal Sighting Tracker can do just the job!
 Make tracking your favorite animal a breeze with this full-stack web app.

 ---